 The following settings are only available in Edit Mode:

-- Recalculate and clear the offset transform of hook.
+Recalculate and clear the offset transform of the hook.

-- Set hook center to the 3D cursor position.
+Set the hook center to the 3D cursor position.

 Select the vertices affected by this hook.

 Assigns selected vertices to this hook.

-The Hook Modifier stores vertex indices from the original mesh to determine what to affect; this means that modifiers that generate geometry, like a Subdivision Surface Modifier, should always be applied after the Hook Modifier; otherwise the generated geometry will be left out of the hook’s influence.
+The Hook Modifier stores vertex indices from the original mesh to determine what to affect.
+This means that modifiers that generate geometry, like Subdivision Surface, should always be put after the Hook one in the stack.
+Otherwise, the generated geometry will be left out of the hook’s influence.